 - A JAMB subject combination that includes English Language, Mathematics, Economics, and any other Social Science subject.

-- Selection of the university as first choice during JAMB registration.
+- Selection of the university as the first choice during JAMB registration.

 Pro Tips to Boost Your Admission Chances